nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Glossary

-Here is a table of the parameter tags used in our document.
+Below is a table of the parameter tags used in our document.

 Tag | Full Form | Usage
 -------|--------|----------